theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/samples/send-a-simple-status-idoc.md

 Follow the steps below to send a STATUS IDoc:

-1. Open a client connection to the R/3 system using the *R3Connection* class.
+1. Connect to the SAP system using `R3Connection`.
 2. Inquire the IDoc number of the IDoc to be manipulated and read the input.
 3. Use `CreateIdoc` to instance a valid *IDoc* object.
 "SYSTAT01" is the IDoc type for the appropriate message type STATUS.